Groceries

 Medicines, toiletries & beauty products

-Many of these types of products including basic medicines like painkillers, can be found in every supermarket.
+Many of these types of products including basic medicines like painkillers, can be found in supermarkets.
 Some supermarkets even have a pharmacy counter.
 Independent pharmacies are also low-cost suppliers of the toiletries, vitamins, first aid necessities and beauty items.

 Pharmacies can also offer help and clinical advice to manage minor health concerns and offer ‘over-the-counter’ medicines – these are medicines dispensed by pharmacists but which don’t require a prescription from your doctor.
 For more detail, refer to the NHS guidance on pharmacy help & 'over-the-counter’ medicine.